NightFeather0615/discord_profile_banner_cropper/README.md

 # discord_profile_banner_cropper

 ## Feature
-Auto crop banner image in offset loop (default is 10, build from source to change) and patch to your Discord profile (req.
+Everyday auto crop banner image in offset loop (default is 10, build from source to change) and patch to your Discord profile (req.
 Discord Nitro).

 ## Usage
 1. Create a folder, download `discord_profile_banner_cropper.exe` from releases, then put it in the folder.